Thalapathi: Plot

-Arjun, the city's new district collector, wants to lawfully end violence.
-He is the second son of Kalyani, who is now a doctor.
+Arjun, a young IAS officer who is posted as the city's new district collector, wants to lawfully end violence.
+He is the second son of Kalyani, who is now a social worker.
 After abandoning Surya, her firstborn, she married Krishnamoorthy.
 Kalyani never told Arjun of the ordeal she faced as a teenager but is constantly grieved by thoughts of her long-lost firstborn.
 Meanwhile, Surya is courted by a Brahmin girl Subbulaxmi, who is smitten with his transparent nature.
 Surya's appraisal to Devaraj leads local people in the locality to respect them both.
 They continue objecting to societal incongruities.
 While Devaraj leads Surya to help curb unlawful discrepancies, Subbulaxmi despises Surya's use of violence and tries to persuade him against it.
 Devaraj tries to form a relationship between Subbulaxmi and Surya but Subbulaxmi's orthodox father objects and arranges her marriage to Arjun.